 How does driver adjustability work?

-The majority of rivers today include various forms of adjustability, allowing players to customize their driver to suit their swing, size and conditions.
+The majority of drivers today include various forms of adjusability, allowing players to customize their driver to suit their swing, size and conditions.
 Most of the adjustability contained within these drivers can be broken down into three aspects.